NUCLEAR TEST EQUIPMENT

 5. When performing tests at the job site, the operator shall not leave the nuclear gauge unattended.
 Upon completion of tests, the nuclear gauge shall be locked in the vehicle or a secure building to prevent unauthorized use, loss, theft or damage.

 6. Exposure TLDs are available at the Central Laboratory.
-A TLD must be worn at all times when operating or transporting a gauge.
+A TLD must be always worn when operating or transporting a gauge.
 Ensure proper storage of TLDs when not in use.
 Do not store TLDs with a nuclear gauge.

 7. One TLD shall be assigned to only one operator during a single exposure period.
 TLDs shall be returned not later than 10 days after the end of an exposure period, to the Central Laboratory and shall be accompanied by a completed "Nuclear TLD Badge Certification" Form.
 (See Appendix B.)